-- Progestins may result in weight gain. - Pregnant females contracepted with progestins may experience suppression of uterine contractions; thus, progestin treatment of pregnant females should be stopped by the third trimester. - In areas where cleaning is done by hosing (i.e., water under pressure), aerosolization of fecal matter, including excreted steroid hormones from MGA or Depo-Provera, is possible.
+- Progestins may result in weight gain. - Pregnant females contracepted with progestins may experience suppression of uterine contractions; thus, progestin treatment of pregnant females should be stopped by the third trimester. - MGA was found to cause excessive decidualization of the uterine endometrium in a study of callimicos and squirrel monkeys; if this result proves to be generally true for New World monkeys, future fertility may be affected; other progestins could have the same effects. - In areas where cleaning is done by hosing (i.e., water under pressure), aerosolization of fecal matter, including excreted steroid hormones from MGA or Depo-Provera, is possible.
 Proper precautions should be taken.